MAGIS INSPIRING DEVELOPMENT

 A significant tenet of our Jesuit ethos and tradition is that we teach a faith that does justice and, in this context, we feel the access programme and the tangible experience of social and cultural diversity will continue to enrich the school community in a most positive way.

 The current goal is to provide 4 Sullivan Scholarships each year and to assess and review this number as the programme develops.
-We are very pleased to have 8 students participating in the programme and our aim is to grow this number to 10% of our student intake each year.
+We are very pleased to have 17 participating in the programme currently and our aim is to grow this number to where we can accommodate 8-10% of our intake each year.

 A NETWORK OF SUPPORT